 Step 2: Then stir in the applesauce and vanilla for about 1 minute.
 (Image 2)

 Step 3: Sift the dry ingredients on top of the wet ingredient mixture.
-Be sure to measure the flour exactly - I used the spoon and level method.
-If you don't want to sift, simple stir the dry ingredients together in a separate bowl, and then dump that on top of the wet ingredient mixture.
+Be sure to measure the flour exactly - I used the fluff and level method.
+Read further about this method in my how to measure a cup of flour post.
 (Image 3)

 Step 4: Mix the batter well either with a spoon, or with a hand mixer or a stand mixer.
 Don't over mix, especially using all-purpose flour, or you'll create a rubbery batter.
 Fold in the chocolate chips or chunks (or both) with a spatula.
 (Image 4)

-Step 5: Chill the batter for at least 20 minutes to increase flavor and decrease spreading.
-Then scoop using a 1 tablespoon size small scoop and space the dough balls 2 inches apart.
+Step 5: Scoop using a 1 tablespoon size small scoop and space the dough balls 2 inches apart.
 This will make 24 small cookies.
 (Image 5)

 Step 6: Bake 350 F for 10 minutes.
 Do not over-bake these cookies!
-They might not look done when you pull them out of the oven.
-Look for golden brown edges, and centers that look just dry, and beginning to show slight cracks.
 Cool on the baking sheet for 5 minutes before removing to a cooling rack to cool completely.
 (Image 6)

 Recipe Tips